pivotal-cf/docs-pks/velero-install.hbs.md

 ---

-This topic describes how to install Velero for backing up and restoring Tanzu Kubernetes Grid Integrated Edition (TKGI)-provisioned Kubernetes workloads.
+This topic describes how to install Velero for backing up and restoring {{  vars.product }} (TKGI)-provisioned Kubernetes workloads.
 This topic also describes how to install MinIO for Velero.

 ##<a id="prereqs"></a> Prerequisites